MDH Visual Style

 Understanding image file formats

-Raster images (png, jpeg, tiff, gif) are measured in pixel density.
-High quality printing is done at 300 pixels per inch, while web images are commonly 72 pixels per inch.
+Raster images (png, jpg, tif, gif) are measured in pixel density.
+High quality printing is done at 300 pixels per inch, while web imbages are commonly 72 pixels per inch.
 Remember, you can always reduce the size of a raster image, but you cannot enlarge it without hurting its clarity.
 Generally, raster images inserted into Word documents are more predictable and clear.

-Vector images (eps, ai) are defined by the outlining of shapes.
-They have the advantage of being clear at any enlargement size.
-They are very easy to use with Adobe Illustrator and InDesign.
+Vector images (EPS, AI, EMF) are not pixelated, but are defined by their shape outlines.
+They have the advantage of being sharp at any enlargement size.
+The EMF format is designed to be used in Microsoft programs while AI/EPS formats work with Adobe Illustrator and InDesign.